6 hrs

 Selecting "Website Defacement" for a ransomware attack that encrypted a web server, or selecting "Malware" for ransomware.
 The primary impact category must lead the classification.
 If ransomware encrypted files — that is "Ransomware Attack," even if the initial vector was a phishing email and the server hosted a website.
 The phishing vector and website impact go in the description field; the primary type in the drop-down must reflect the dominant harm.

 Stating "approximately 10 PM" without a date or timezone.
 CERT-In requires unambiguous timestamps.
 Best practice: use DD-MM-YYYY HH:MM IST format consistently.
 If your SIEM logs in UTC, convert to IST and note both in the description (e.g., "17:30 UTC / 23:00 IST on 28-04-2026").
-Ambiguous timestamps prevent CERT-In from correlating your report with national threat intelligence patterns — and generate an automatic follow-up request.
+Ambiguous timestamps prevent CERT-In from correlating your report with national threat intelligence patterns.

 Claiming no data was compromised in the initial 6-hour filing when the investigation is still in the first hour.
 The "No" selection implies confirmation — and CERT-In treats it as such.
-When a subsequent follow-up report reveals potential data exposure, the discrepancy between "No" and the updated finding triggers mandatory clarification letters and can result in a non-compliance finding.
+When a subsequent follow-up report reveals potential data exposure, the discrepancy triggers mandatory clarification letters and can result in a non-compliance finding.
 The correct answer when evidence is not yet in hand is always "Unknown."

 After You Submit: What Happens Next